githubtraining/exercise-use-secrets/README.md

 Resources specific to this lab:

-- [Events that trigger workflows - GitHub Docs]
 - [Personal Access Token - GitHub Docs]
+- [Encrypted secrets - GitHub Docs]
+- [Workflow syntax for GitHub Actions - GitHub Docs]

 <!-- - Add further resources for the learner -->

 Resources for working with labs and GitHub Actions in general: